Shadows of Caregiving: Compassion Fatigue & Burnout

 Caregiver

-• Mark, Inner Ocean’s manager, alongside his husband Nate, run a host home for adults with developmental disabilities?
+• Mark, Inner Ocean Center for Healing’s manager, alongside his husband Nate, runs a host home for adults with developmental disabilities?

-• John, one of Inner Ocean’s acupuncturists worked for years inside a group home for adults with developmental disabilities?
+• John, one of Inner Ocean Center for Healing’s acupuncturists worked for years inside a group home for adults with developmental disabilities?

-• Mindi, Inner Ocean’s founder worked for 7 years as an advocate and caregiver for adults with developmental disabilities?
+• Mindi, Inner Ocean Center for Healing’s founder worked for 7 years as an advocate and caregiver for adults with developmental disabilities?

 • 29% of the U.S. population, some 65 million Americans are caregivers in some way?